K-G-Witt/project4-team1/README.md

 ## Usage Instructions:
-This repo contains the following:
+This repo contains the following datasets:
 * **kidd_train.csv:** the training dataset from Kidd et al (2014).
 * **kidd_test.csv:** the testing dataset from Kidd et al (2014).
 * **seldin_train.csv:** the training dataset from Seldin et al (2011).